Bradfield/algos/linear-data-structures/implementing-an-unordered-list.md

 first item of the list and the existing items will need to be linked to this new first item so that they follow.

-The linked list shown in Figure 6 &lt;fig\_linkedlist&gt; was built by calling the `add` method a number of times.
+The linked list shown in Figure 6 was built by calling the `add` method a number of times.

     >>> mylist.add(31)